 I was recently contacted to make a cake for a runners 35th birthday.
 This runner is going to be competing in the upcoming columbia gorge marathon and so we decided to do a cake theme around that event.
 The cake topper was made using my fondant recipe.
+The cake was made using my scratch vanilla cake recipe.
 It took me a while to find a way to make some trees for the cake that would look pretty realistic but were also pretty edible (I do realize that grape stems are not technically edible but its better than wire) I found a couple different techniques that I think worked pretty well and thought I would share them with you.
 Enjoy!

 STEP ONE (gather your supplies)